What is a pharmacy benefit manager (PBM)?

 PBMs charge administrative fees for services like claims processing and formulary management.
 Percentage-based fees tied to drug spend create hidden costs and conflicts similar to spread pricing, while fixed fees (per-member-per-month) are predictable.

-Mail order & specialty margins.
+Mail order and specialty margins.

 Many traditional PBMs own mail-order and specialty pharmacies, creating opportunities to profit from both PBM services and pharmacy dispensing.
 They may steer patients toward their own pharmacies, prioritizing profits over member choice.